Yavar-Azar/Tutorials/QE/README.md

    Whts is the number of electrons? and Why?

-   *read first lines of your pseudo files !!!*
+   > read first lines of your pseudo files

 + STEP 5.
 Covergency test for K-points and ecutwf
-In this step write a simple script [ecutloop.sh](Files/ecutloop.sh) (ecut) to run scf per different values of k-points and ecut Plot a Physical quantity vs. variables and find convergency limit for your data At the first step one can plot total energy vs. above variables:
+In this step write a simple script [ecutloop.sh](Files/ecutloop.sh) to run scf per different values of k-points and ecut Plot a Physical quantity vs. variables and find convergency limit for your data At the first step one can plot total energy vs. above variables:

 ![](Figures/ecut.png)